-The Lincoln University Continuing Education and Extended Studies Department offers a wide range of learning opportunities.
+The Lincoln University Graduate and Extended Studies Office offers a wide range of learning opportunities.
 Lifelong learning is the core of our department.
 Fostering an innovative learning environment for High School students, distant learners, working professionals and those seeking to further their education in retirement.
-With our diverse menu ranging from our Igniting Scholars program (Dual Credit/Dual Enrollment), camps, continuing education c, credit and non-credit bearing course and much more, there is always something new to learn with Lincoln University's Continuing Education and Extended Studies Department.
+With our diverse menu ranging from our LUFIRST: College Within Reach program (Dual Credit/Dual Enrollment), camps, continuing education c, credit and non-credit bearing course and much more, there is always something new to learn.